DL-SF/Project-8/README.md

 The EKF algorithm is modelled in sensor.ipynb and the DNN model is defined in tensor.ipynb files.
 The setup for extracting data from the HoloLens 2 headset and the extracted data has been provided in the Hololens data.md file.

-The link to the poster is contained in posterdemo.md file.
+The link to the poster is contained in Poster Demo.md file.